wagiminator/ATtiny814-Power-Analyzer/README.md

 - Use a good heatsink with a 5V fan for the MOSFET!
 Attach a 10K 3950B NTC thermistor to the heatsink close to the MOSFET!
 - Be careful with high power loads!
 Make some tests to figure out what can be achieved with your cooling solution!
 - Due to the limitations of the cheap OpAmp the minimum load current is around 17mA.
-You can choose a better OpAmp if you like (must have same pinout, must be rail-to-rail and unity gain stable), but for most cases this is not neccessary.
+You can choose a better OpAmp if you like (must have same pinout, must be rail-to-rail and unity gain stable), but for most cases this is not necessary.
 - The maximum load current is 5A, however for small voltages it might be less.
 - The maximum PWR-IN/PWR-OUT current is 8A.
 - Do not exceed the maximum voltage of 26V on all connectors !
 - In order to make the design much simpler all connectors including USB share a common ground.
 Keep this in mind when making your test setup in order to avoid ground loops or shorts.
 Using a USB isolator between the Analyzer and your PC is not a bad idea!
+- Windows users may need to install a driver: http://www.wch.cn/download/CH341SER_ZIP.html.
+This is not necessary for linux users.
 - You need a UPDI programmer for uploading the firmware.
 You can find one in my projects (https://easyeda.com/wagiminator/y-updi-programmer) or you can use an Arduino as a jtag2updi.
-Further information can be found at https://github.com/SpenceKonde/megaTinyCore
+Further information can be found at https://github.com/SpenceKonde/megaTinyCore.
+- The Python skript was only tested on Linux, but it should also work on other operating systems.
 - The software is still in development.
 There might be some minor bugs.
 New functions and test algorithms will be added in the future.